MarioLisbona/CA-T1A2-portfolio/README-template.md

 - [W3 Schools - smooth Scrolling](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp#section2) - This simple html declaration allows the scroll to top button to slide up smoothly rather than instatly go to the top of the page. `html {
   scroll-behavior: smooth;
 }`
-- [icons8](https://icons8.com/) - I used this site for all the icons.
+- [Icons8](https://icons8.com/) - I used this site for all the icons.
 I ended up using .png icons because i couldnt download enough .svg files with a free account.
 - [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/) I used this as my guide when creating this README.md
 - [Media querry for landscape phones](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/) The nav bar was top large on a phone in landscape mode.
 This was a good reaource for media querries for mobile devides.
+- [Element position amongst siblings](https://stackoverflow.com/questions/49682476/find-elements-position-amongst-its-siblings) I used this function to find the position of the clicked photo in the lightbox thumnails.
+- [Accessing data attributes in html](https://blog.webdevsimplified.com/2020-10/javascript-data-attributes/) This is a good blog on how to access a data attribute within a html element.

 ## **Author**